mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 > Still stuck?
 Start with `faceEmotion.` and use the dropdowns to help.

 Now that you've built `ImageProcessor.cs`, don't forget to save it!
 Below, you'll find a flowchart that summarizes how `ImageProcessor.cs` works.
-There are three levels, the top represents the first set of async tasks, the second represents the second, and the bottom represents the ultimate takeaway from the processor.
+There are three levels, the top represents the first set of async tasks, the second represents the second (adding the TopEmotion to FaceInsights with the help of `AnalyzeFacesAsync` and `AnalyzeEmotionAsync`), and the bottom represents the ultimate result from the processor.

 ![Image Processor Flowchart](./resources/assets/ProcessorFlowchart.png)

-Want to make sure you set up ImageProcessor.cs correctly?
+Want to make sure you set up `ImageProcessor.cs` correctly?
 You can find the full class [here](./resources/code/classes).

 ### Lab: Building and exploring the TestApp